April 2, 2017. See Important Notice About Web Site Links Removed From This Blog After Blog Publication*

 As mentioned in some prior blog posts here, I have become a fan of the South Korean K-dramas aired on the TV there as well as South Korean movies.
-These movies and K-dramas were seen in the USA at the free web site http://www.kissasian.com
+These movies and K-dramas were seen in the USA at two different free web sites.

 Of particular interest viewing these offerings are

 - the work's special effects in the K-drama's and movie's opening and closing credits

 - and if and how these special effects can be created by and applied to our Premiere Elements home movies.

 Can this white border for the individual being introduced be produced for one of our Premiere Elements home movies' opening and/or closing credits?
 I envisioned the answer as Yes using